csherland/ECE465-MatrixInversion/README.md

 balancer and the matrix inversion server.
 All of these are meant to run simultaneously and communicate using network sockets.
 As such, these can all be run on one machine, or distributed across multiple machines.

+Additionally, some useful scripts for deployment and data generation can be found in the scripts directory, and are discussed further below.

 Usage
 -----